lnd4812/Code-Refactor-Challenge/README.md

 ## Contact Information
-For any questions, comments and/or issues, please contact me at: email: laureldavid64@gmail.com
+For any questions, comments and/or issues, please contact me at email: laureldavid64@gmail.com